Fibromyalgia

 Various stages of Fibromyalgia pain syndrome

-Various aspects of fibromyalgia is still a grey area to people and even doctors.
+Various aspects of fibromyalgia are still a grey area to people and even doctors.

-Various stages of fibromyalgia, in other words, is divided into various subsets based on the condition of the patients.
+Various stages of fibromyalgia, in other words, are divided into multiple subsets based on the condition of the patients.
 Details are as follows:

 Predisposed state

-Usually, in the predisposed state, the individual will not have any symptom and there is no presence of clinical fibromyalgia in this state.
+Usually, in the predisposed state, the individual will not have any symptoms, and there is no clinical fibromyalgia in this state.

-The fibromyalgia can develop due to hereditary factor.
-As there is no symptom, the individual can’t even take any steps to control this situation.
+Fibromyalgia can develop due to hereditary factors.
+As there is no symptom, the individual can’t take any steps to control this situation.

-This can occur if either both parents are already exposed to fibromyalgia or a sibling already diagnosed with symptoms of fibromyalgia.
+This can occur if either parent is exposed to fibromyalgia or a sibling has already been diagnosed with fibromyalgia symptoms.

 Prodromal State

-In this state, the individual is slowly led to the condition of fibromyalgia.
-Still, there will not be a trace of clinical fibromyalgia in the patients.
+In this state, the individual is slowly led to fibromyalgia.
+Still, the patients will not have a trace of clinical fibromyalgia.

-Pain will be experienced in some parts of the body which will not be widespread focusing on tender points alone.
+Pain will be experienced in some body parts, which will not be widespread, focusing on tender points alone.

-Some of the core fibromyalgia symptoms may not be present in the individual but however symptoms like restless leg syndrome, irritable bowel syndrome, headaches etc. can be seen.
+Some core fibromyalgia symptoms may not be present in the individual, but symptoms like restless leg syndrome, irritable bowel syndrome, headaches, etc., can be seen.

-It is necessary that fibromyalgia pain should be experienced by the individual before they are exposed to clinical diagnosis of fibromyalgia.
+The individual must experience fibromyalgia pain before they are exposed to a clinical diagnosis of fibromyalgia.

 Undiagnosed Fibromyalgia

-This is the next state of fibromyalgia where the individual will experience chronic pain in either some of the parts of the body or in general.
+This is the next stage of fibromyalgia, where the individual will experience chronic pain in some parts of the body or in general.

-The pain will be experienced in tender points that provides mild symptoms to actual fibromyalgia.
+The pain will be experienced in tender points that provide mild symptoms of actual fibromyalgia.

-Usually, in this state, the individual will have the symptoms of fibromyalgia that they don’t usually expose to their doctors.
+Usually, in this state, the individual will have fibromyalgia symptoms that they don’t usually expose to their doctors.

 Some physicians will understand the symptoms and make a diagnosis.